What are some of the health concerns and social issues associated with international adoption from China?

 China is the number one country that places children for international adoption in the U.S.

 Virtually all children adopted from China are girls.
 The reasons for this discrepancy are the government’s one-child policy and the cultural preference for male-born children.
 These selective properties have caused abandonment, infanticide, and failure to register countless numbers of female infants yearly.
-Most of theses infants come from rural villages.
+Most of these infants come from rural villages.
 The decision to abandon a child is determined by the family composition of siblings.
-Usually the second or third female is abandoned.
+Usually, the second or third female is abandoned.
 The health of these infants is usually very good.
 Boys are rarely abandoned, but when it does occur, they may be handicapped, ill, or born to unwed mothers.

 When a child is abandoned in China, the event generally takes place a great distance from the family’s home.
-The reason for abandoning children far away from their home is because the incentive by the authorities for investigation is lessened if the child was removed from local jurisdiction.
+The reason for abandoning children far away from their home is because the incentive by the authorities for investigation is lessened if the child was removed from the local jurisdiction.
 Children are often left in a crowded market or transportation station.
 Leaving the child in a crowded facility makes the probability of finding the infant better, and this lessens the possibility for the child to suffer from health issues.

 While the overall general health of Chinese adoptees is very good, many of the same medical problems exist as in other countries, with some country-specific issues.
 While not a major epidemic in China, the illicit use of drugs and alcohol has been expanding.
 Infectious diseases found in China include Dengue fever, plague, Japanese encephalitis, and malaria.
-The more recently publicized epidemic of SARS brought a temporary halt adoptions from China in order to reduce international transmission of the disease.
+The more recently publicized epidemic of SARS brought a temporary halt to adoptions from China to reduce international transmission of the disease.